Staff recruitment November 2020. Operational from December 2020. Open to the public early May 2021.

 Whether you’re able to visit our new centre or not, you’ll receive helpful service from West Aussies who are here, on the ground, working to help you.

-Come and ask us a question, learn about energy or just say hi!
+Drop by and ask us a question, learn about energy or just say hi!
 We can’t wait to see you.

 We are pleased to announce that our beautiful new customer experience centre has officially been named Nila Janyba, meaning ‘knowledge sharing’ in the local Yawuru language.